AliceDang7001/RPG_GameMaker/Plug-In Trackers.md

 enemies to make them more consistent in the way they go about fighting your players or more random in the way the enemies treat the priority list, too.

-YEP_BattleEngineCore: This plugin alters the various aspects of the default battle system, allowing it to be more streamlined like most modern RPG's and less clunky like older RPG's.
+<b>YEP_BattleEngineCore:</b> This plugin alters the various aspects of the default battle system,
+allowing it to be more streamlined like most modern RPG's and less clunky like older RPG's.
 This ranges from choosing what text will appear in the battle log window at the top and how it will be displayed.

-YEP_BuffsStatesCore: If you are using YEP_BattleEngineCore.js, please this plugin under YEP_BattleEngineCore in the plugin list for the best effect.
+<b>YEP_BuffsStatesCore:</b> If you are using YEP_BattleEngineCore.js, please this plugin under
+YEP_BattleEngineCore in the plugin list for the best effect.

 Alter the basic mechanics behind buffs and states that aren't adjustable